linode/docs/docs/products/databases/managed-databases/guides/mongodb-migrate/index.md

 ## Install MongoDB Database Tools

-MongoDB Database Tools can be download directly from the [MongoDB Download](https://www.mongodb.com/try/download/database-tools) page by selecting your platform and clicking the **Download** button.
-The latest installation instructions can be found on the [Installing the Database Tools](https://www.mongodb.com/docs/database-tools/installation/installation/) guide.
+MongoDB Database Tools can be downloaded directly from the [MongoDB Download](https://www.mongodb.com/try/download/database-tools) page by selecting your platform and clicking the **Download** button.
+The latest installation instructions can be found in the [Installing the Database Tools](https://www.mongodb.com/docs/database-tools/installation/installation/) guide.

 -   **Windows:**